The Hudson River

 History of the Hudson River

-During the American Revolution, the Hudson River became strategically vital because controlling the river meant controlling movement between New England and the southern colonies.
+During the American Revolution, the Hudson River became strategically vital because controlling the river meant influencing movement between New England and the southern colonies.
 Important Revolutionary War locations such as West Point developed along the river.

 The Hudson River as a Tidal Estuary